Asset Allocation, Investing and the Stock Market

 Individual Asset Allocation Strategy

-When done properly, an your allocation of assets will reflect your desired goals, priorities, investment preferences and tolerance for risk.
-Asset allocation is an individualized strategy, so there really is no perfect mix of assets.
-Your strategy should be built on the careful consideration of the key elements of your financial profile:
+When done properly, your allocation of assets will reflect your desired goals, priorities, investment preferences and tolerance for risk.
+Asset allocation is an individualized strategy, so there really is no perfect mix of equities, bonds, and cash assets.
+Your strategy should be built on the careful consideration of the key elements, listed above, of your financial situation.

 A sound asset allocation strategy includes periodic reviews of your mix of equities, bonds, and cash.